 Justification for Part 1 Matter

-Part 1 matter as it is likely to discriminate in its effects between one or another Party.
+Part 1 matter as it is likely to discriminate in its effects between one or another Party as per Clause 9.4.3 of DCUSA.
 Please refer to additional information below.

 Requested Next Steps

 Following a review of the Consultation responses, the Working Group will progress to Change Report stage on completion of an Impact Assessment.